Introduction to KeyFrames in After Effects

 - Ctrl+C and Ctrl+V for copy-pasting the keyframe

 - Navigation arrows of the keyboard.

 - K and J to move towards the next item in time rules.

 - Stopwatch Icon for positioning.

-Step 13: To select or adjust keyframes in after effects we need to identify the keyframe which needs to be adjusted and put the time liner on the time where the keyframe must be moved.
+Step 13: To select or adjust keyframes in after effects, we need to identify the keyframe that needs to be adjusted and put the time liner when the keyframe must be moved.
 It moves left or right from the time liner.
-Check-in which direction the keyframe must be moved towards time liner in the below case.
-I want to move my selected keyframe to left.
+Check-in which direction the keyframe must be moved towards the time liner in the below case.
+I want to move my selected keyframe to the left.
 So click on the left arrow button the keyframe will be moved on to time linear accordingly.

 All the motion graphics editors, title makers, and many others use after effects keyframing to get the tiles or objects on the screen to add motion to them with trimming and location on the frame.
 We can add position, opacity, motion, volume, audio, timing and many other attributions to enrich the graphics of the video.

 This is a guide to KeyFrames in After Effects.
 Here we discuss how to add KeyFrames with step by step explanation and the usage of KeyFrames in After Effects.
 You can also go through our other related articles to learn more –